carbynestack/carbynestack/CONTRIBUTING.md

 If you are a developer who is authorized to contribute to Carbyne Stack on behalf of your employer, then add your company / organization to the list of copyright holders in the [NOTICE](NOTICE.md) file.
-As author of a corporate contribution you can also add your name and corporate email address as in the Signed-off-by tag.
+As author of a corporate contribution, you must also add your name and corporate email address as in the `Signed-off-by` tag.

 If your contribution is covered by this project's DCO's clause "(c) The contribution was provided directly to me by some other person who certified (a)